PaddlePaddle/PaddleHub/docs/docs_en/api/trainer.rst

             Number of subprocess to load data, default is 0.

         * eval_dataset(paddle.io.Dataset)
-            The validation dataset, deafult is None.
+            The validation dataset, default is None.
 If set, the Trainer will execute evaluate function every `save_interval` epochs.

         * log_interval(int)
             Log the train infomation every `log_interval` steps.